 To grow, a company must invest in customer insight.
 The first investment is time.
 Employees need time to study customers.
 Next, they need training, so that they can obtain relevant and unbiased data.
 They need process – to develop and validate products with customers.
 An execution strategy must be in place, absorbing the dynamics of the market.

 And yes, they need tools.
 They need the best Voice of the Customer tools available.
+They need VOC collection tools as well as VOC analysis tools.
 Tools to define a market, to interview customers, to analyze data and to share insights internally.